Skip to main content

 In addition to the criminal penalties that defendants face when accused of domestic violence, judges may also grant “protective orders” when a family member claims they have been a victim of domestic violence.

-A protective order is an official court document that can grant certain legal protections to the person who asked for them, known as a petitioner.
-These protections can work like a restraining order, but they can also include other provisions involving child custody or who has exclusive use of the family’s residence.
+• Nature of Protective Orders: A protective order is an official court document that grants legal protections to the person who requested it, known as the petitioner.
+These protections can function like a restraining order but may also include provisions related to child custody or exclusive use of the family’s residence.

-If the defendant has been convicted of violating a protective order before, or convicted of domestic violence twice before, then the crime is considered a 5th degree felony and is punishable by up to 6-12 months in jail or a $2,500 fine.
+• If the defendant has previously been convicted of violating a protective order or has been convicted of domestic violence twice before, the crime escalates to a 5th-degree felony, punishable by 6 to 12 months in jail or a $2,500 fine.

 Domestic violence is a very serious charge that can have lasting consequences on the lives of everyone involved.
 In cases with high stakes like these, it’s important that the defendant’s rights are respected and that they receive the most vigorous representation possible.